shazi7804/nginxauto/README.md

-# auto install
+# nginxauto
-automatic compile from source, on CentOS 6.
+automatic compile Nginx from source, on CentOS 6.

-## Nginx

 ### security